GSAS Research Fellowships

 GSAS doctoral students in good standing with satisfactory academic progress according to the guidelines established by GSAS and who will have completed at least six semesters of full-time graduate study (with at least four of these semesters in the GSAS) by the time the Fellowship begins are eligible to apply for the GSAS Research Fellowship.
 A student may receive nomination for only one of the three academic-year financial aid awards for advanced students (Research Fellowship, Senior Teaching Fellowship, or Alumni Dissertation Fellowship).
 However, he or she may still apply for a Summer Fellowship along with any of these three academic year awards.

-*Files should be submitted electronically as WORD files to your Department or Program by deadline, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel13F)
+*Files should be uploaded as WORD files and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel13F)

 Review and Selection Process